How do I receive my permit?

 If your event or function is to be held in a public place or a venue controlled by your local council (e.g. local park, community centre) you must obtain prior approval from the relevant council.
 Council may provide endorsement by telephone or may require you to print and submit your application in person for endorsement.

-Visit the Department of State Development, Infrastructure and Planning to find contact details of your local council.
+Visit the Department of Local Government, Racing and Multicultural Affairs to find contact details of your local council.
 You will be required to provide details of the Council representative you obtained endorsement from.
 This person must be authorised to provide comment on behalf of Council.

 What is a liquor consumption area?